alastairreid/RelatedWork/_papers/galea:arxiv:2018.md

       (This reminded me of verifying crypto code where the function is effectively irreversible so solving for interesting input values is not possible.)
     - Inefficient environment models - eg memcpy creates 2n states when n is symbolic → mitigate by adding model to KLEE (using an otherwise inaccessible API?) or by constraining range of symbolic variables
+- One of the key fixes seems to be [case splitting] to replace symbolic values with concrete values.

 Evaluation of manual mitigations